 The study of history in general seems to suffer from a misconception that is perhaps similar to one often found in the perception of mathematics.
-Just as many non-mathematicians seem to think that 'mathematics' and 'arithmetic' are one and the same, so non-historians sometimes view history simply as a catalogue of dates.
-Both misconceptions probably stem from the way in which these subjects are taught at school.
-At any rate, it should be stressed here and now that, like the popular view of mathematics, the general view of history is wrong: the study of history is not about lists of dates.
+Just as many non-mathematicians seem to think that 'mathematics' and 'arithmetic' are one and the same, so non-historians sometimes view history simply as a catalogue of dates and events.
+It should be stressed here and now that, like the popular view of mathematics, the general view of history is wrong: the study of history is not about lists of dates.
 We will certainly encounter dates during our study of the history of mathematics, just as someone studying mathematics will certainly encounter arithmetic, but these will merely be part of the context, and will not be an end in themselves.
 Moreover, contrary to what you may find in many books, the development of mathematics is not the linear story of how great mathematicians marched relentlessly towards the mathematics of today.